sahib/misc/the-vibes-that-i-summoned/slides.typ

   #comment(```md
 Which brings me to the core of my own take:

-- Quality: starts middling (humans are flawed too!), rises with judicious AI assistance, then falls off a cliff when nobody is reading the diff.
+- Quality: starts middling (humans are flawed too!), rises with careful AI assistance, then falls off a cliff when nobody is reviewing the result.
 - Productivity: low on full manual, climbs through the middle, peaks just right of centre — and then *falls again* as quality issues create rework.
 (METR 2025: experienced devs were 19% SLOWER with AI on their own mature OSS repos, while predicting +24% speed-up.)
 - Confidence: High on manual (you wrote it, you know it), dips in the middle (you're humble, you verify), spikes on the right where it *decouples from reality*.
 (Perry et al. 2023: devs using AI assistants wrote less secure code AND were more confident the code was correct.)
 - The widening gap between confidence (green) and quality (blue) on the right is the most important thing on this slide.
 That's the Dunning-Kruger zone.
 More on that later.
+- Dunning–Kruger effect: people who are bad at something tend to overestimate how good they are at it, precisely because the skills needed to do the task well are the same skills needed to recognise that you're doing it badly.

 I made some experiments with vibecoding myself (i.e. no checking of the produced code, just checking the output).
 It was extremely easy to loose touch to a point where I could not really easily undestand anymore what's happening.
 That's the core message of this talk: You have to stay in the loop.

-Core takeaways:
+Core elements:
 - AI can be used to get more productive and even increase quality.
 - There is a wide gap between perceived confidence and earned confidence.
 - 60 years of software engineering don't get irrelevant because of a new tool.